-3 Landfill gas project activities should refer to the consolidated methodology "ACM0001: Flaring or use of landfill gas".
+&lt;sup>3 Landfill gas project activities should refer to the consolidated methodology "ACM0001: Flaring or use of landfill gas".

-- 6. In the case biomass from dedicated plantations are is used, the applicability conditions of the methodological tool TOOL16: Project and leakage emissions from biomass" "Project and leakage emissions from biomass" apply. - 7.
-Finally, the methodology is only applicable if the baseline scenario, as identified per the "Selection of the baseline scenario and demonstration of additionality" section hereunder, is: - (a) For power generation: scenarios P2 to P7, or a combination of any of those scenarios; - (b) For heat generation: scenarios H2 to H7, or a combination of any of those scenarios;. - (c) If some of the heat generated by the CDM project activity is converted to mechanical power through steam turbines, for mechanical power generation: scenarios M2 to M5: - In the case of M2 and M3, if the steam turbine(s) are used for mechanical power in the project, the turbine(s) used in the baseline shall be at least as efficient as the steam turbine(s) used for mechanical power in the project; - (ii) In the case of M4 and M5, steam turbine(s) for mechanical power are not allowed for the same purpose in the project;.
+- (c) If some of the heat generated by the CDM project activity is converted to mechanical power through steam turbines, for mechanical power generation: scenarios M2 to M5: - (i) In the cases of M2 and M3, if the steam turbine(s) are used for mechanical power in the project, the turbine(s) used in the baseline shall be at least as efficient as the steam turbine(s) used for mechanical power in the project; - (ii) In the cases of M4 and M5, steam turbine(s) for generating mechanical power to be used for the same purpose as in the baseline are not allowed for the same purpose in the project; - (d) For the use of biomass residues: scenarios B1 to B5, or a combination of any of those scenarios; - (e) For the use of biogas: scenarios BG1 to BG3, or a combination of any of those scenarios. - 8.
+The methodology is not applicable if the baseline scenario involves the cultivation of biomass in dedicated plantations.